Updated April 2026

 Theft & Vandalism

 Empty properties are targets for break-ins and vandalism.
 Insurers may exclude or restrict theft and malicious damage cover if the property has been unoccupied beyond the policy limit.
-Some require visible signs of forced entry for a theft claim regardless of occupancy.
+Some require visible signs of forced entry for a theft claim regardless of occupancy status.

 Gradual Damage

-Mould, rot, corrosion and other forms of gradual deterioration accelerate in unoccupied properties due to lack of ventilation and maintenance.
+Mould, rot, corrosion, termite activity and other forms of gradual deterioration can accelerate in unoccupied properties due to lack of ventilation and maintenance.
 While gradual damage is often excluded from standard policies, the exclusion is even more strictly applied to holiday homes.

 Remote Location Considerations